 Las Escobas is one of the main tourism attractions and is located in proximity to a village of the same name on the way to Santo Tomas de Castilla Port, the other port in Izabal.
 Because of its proximity and ease of access to the cruise terminal, Las Esobas is popular with cruise ship passengers who dock at Puerto Barrios.

 This nature preserve includes pools and waterfalls, flowers, plants and orchids, and native animal species including Jaguars.
 It covers an area of 41,432 hectares.
 Las Escobas has more than 450 native bird species and is a birdwatchers paradise.

 Rio Dulce in Livingston Guatemala has a sizeable community of expat mariners who park their boats and yachts in this safe harbor for months on end as a base for exploring the wonders of Central America.
 The lure of fishing and economical wine, song and living make it hard to leave the area.

 Puerto Barrios was founded in the 1880s by President Rufino Barrios.
 The boom days are back as cruise ships now make Puerto Barrios a regular port of call.
 Another port town, Santo Tomas de Castilla is a few miles away.
 Puerto Barrios is now a bustling and growing city of about 80 thousand inhabitants and offers much for the visitor to see.

-Near the entrance to the city you can find an excellent shopping at the new Pradera Mall complete with a McDonalds, dozens of shops, 24 hour gas stations, boutiques restaurants and a movie theater.
+Near the entrance to the city you can find an excellent shopping at the La Pradera Mall complete with a McDonalds, dozens of shops, 24 hour gas stations, boutiques restaurants and a movie theater.